isaac-finkelstein/odonate-territoriality-phylogenetic/README.md

 File "Clean_testing_correlations.R" has code for associations between binary traits (Pagle94 models) and non-binary traits (phylogenetic logistic regression) and Fisher's exact test for collinearity between predictor variables.

-The trait "foraging behaviour" in the manuscript is coded as "fly_v_perch" to reference the categories fliers and perchers.
+The trait "perching behaviour" in the manuscript is coded as "fly_v_perch" to reference the categories fliers and perchers.

 The final dataset is title "data_vfinal.csv".